 DID YOU JOIN YET?

-JOIN NOW or LEARN MORE about the perks.
+JOIN NOW or LEARN MORE about us.

 The media does a great job of laundering the reputations of politicians in D.C.
-Republicans have a conservative media ecosystem that will lie and share misinformation on their behalf so they can stay in power while doing absolutely nothing for their constituents.
+Republicans have a conservative media ecosystem that will lie and spread misinformation on their behalf so they can stay in power while doing absolutely nothing for their constituents.

-I wrote a “Dear Republican Voters” letter to inform them about things that were being hidden from them.
+I wrote a “Dear Republican Voters” letter to inform them about things being hidden from them.
 I couldn’t understand how a governor could refuse to expand access to Medicaid in a state with the highest number of uninsured residents, yet get re-elected time and time again.

 Most people aren’t as obsessed with politics as I am, so they’re not paying attention to everything their Representatives/leaders are doing.
 They only hear the glowing reviews from conservative media or watch their Representative fight culture wars on Fox News.
 I wrote the letter to share everything I could think of that—were the voters aware of it—a new Representative, Governor, or Mayor would get elected.